usnistgov/potentials/README.rst

   directory.
 If the path to the local directory is given, the Database class can interact with the local copy in a manner comparable to the remote database.
+- BTools supporting the construction of the records used by PotentialLAMMPS for different LAMMPS pair styles so that users can integrate their personal LAMMPS potentials with the code and database records.
 - Classes for interacting with FAQ, Requests, and Action records used by the Interatomic Potentials Repository.

 Planned
 ```````
-- Tools supporting the construction of the records used by PotentialLAMMPS for
-  different LAMMPS pair styles. (in iprbuild, needs to be moved over.)

 - Tools supporting the construction of parameter files in different LAMMPS
   styles.
 (EAM-oriented tools exist, but need to be integrated in.)